Brad Banducci: Career

 After receiving his MBA, Banducci worked for the Boston Consulting Group for 14 years serving as the Vice President and Director of the company, servicing clients in Australia, New Zealand and Asia Pacific regions.
 He then served as the CFO and Director of Tyro Payments before he became the CEO of the Cellarmasters Group in 2007.
 Banducci joined the Woolworths Group in 2011 when they acquired Cellarmasters.
 In 2012, Banducci was made Director of the Woolworths Drinks business and then was made Managing Director of the Woolworths Food Group in March 2015.
 In February 2016, Banducci became the managing director CEO of the Woolworths Group.

 Banducci retired from the Woolworths Group in September 2024.
 The announcement of his intention to retire occurred days after Banducci made national headlines for walking out of an interview with the ABC's Four Corners as part of their investigation into price gouging by major supermarkets in Australia.
 During a Senate committee hearing on supermarket practices, Banducci was questioned about the company's financial performance and he stated that return on equity (ROE) was not the right measure of the company's performance but rather return on capital employed (ROCE).
 Australian Greens Senator Nick McKim responded by threatening to hold Banducci in contempt.

 Banducci became CEO of Ticketek owner TEG in March 2025.
+He left the company at the end of May 2026.